cal-itp/data-infra/.github/pull_request_template.md

 ## Docs changes checklist

 - [ ] Include this section whenever any change in the `docs` folder occurs, otherwise please omit this section.
+- [ ] **If you haven't already, review the [Contribute to the Docs](https://docs.calitp.org/data-infra/contribute/overview.html) section of the data services documentation for best practices, common formatting, and more**
 - [ ] Make sure the preview website was able to be generated
 - [ ] Fill out the following section describing what docs were added/updated